gauravkulkarni96/famsplit/README.md

 NOTE - If you name the file anything apart from `docker-compose.yml`, use command `docker-compose -f <filename> up`

+> A default superuser `famAdmin` (Password - `root@123`) gets created automatically.
+This user can be used to login from admin dashboard.

 ## Supported APIs
 ### Create user
 ```